 A passionate elder rights champion and advocate for nursing home reform.

 As hard as we fight on behalf of our clients, we believe our responsibility goes beyond legal representation.
-Ed Dudensing is a passionate elder rights champion and advocate for nursing home reform.
+In addition to his work as a nursing home abuse attorney, Ed Dudensing is a passionate elder rights champion and advocate for nursing home reform.
 He has written a number of articles decrying the malfeasance of for-profit nursing home chains and calling for greater regulatory oversight of the elder care industry.

 Scroll down for selected extracts from Mr. Dudensing’s recent op-eds, and links to the original publishers.

 Over 350 COVID-19 deaths expose California assisted-living homes